fleschutz/PowerShell/Docs/new-tag.md

 ## new-tag.ps1 - Creates a new tag in a Git repository

-This script creates a new tag in a Git repository.
+This PowerShell script creates a new tag in a Git repository.

 ## Parameters
 ```powershell